 CBD Oil In Michigan: What You Need to Know

 Okay, so you are looking to get your hands on some CBD oil but don’t know where to start.
 If you are a resident living in Michigan, you’re probably aware that the only way to get your hands on high-quality medicinal marijuana is to obtain an MMJ recommendation from a doctor.
-Even with the passing of Proposal 1 (which legalizes the sale and use of recreational marijuana for adults residents), cannabis won’t be available for purchase until 2020 – at the earliest.
+Even with the passing of Proposal 1 (which legalizes the sale and use of recreational marijuana for adult residents), cannabis won’t be available for purchase until next year at the earliest.